riot/riot/doc/compiler.md

 ## In-browser compilation

 Custom tags need to be transformed to JavaScript before the browser can execute them.
 You can do this by setting a `type="riot/tag"` attribute for your script tags.
-The compilation happens as follows:
+For example:

 ``` html